 Beneath our feet, there is the most remarkable factory where fertiliser for our turf is essentially produced for free, but only if the soil is working properly.
 In simple terms bacteria eat the proteins, sugars and carbohydrates that leak from the roots of the plants.
 Some Fungi mop up any juice exuded by the roots that they can, but most live on the more woody cellulose and lignin found in thatch.
 You’ll remember I described it as a jungle down there and in true jungle style, these bacteria and fungi become food themselves for predatory microbes including nematodes and protozoa.
 These predators excrete ammonium, which is then converted to nitrate by bacteria in the presence of oxygen.
 Nitrate can be used directly by the plants and so this amazing cycle of growth and decay continues, producing everything needed by the plants in terms of soil nutrients.

-In my article last week, I focussed on a very important group of fungi that live in and around the roots of our fine grasses.
+In another article, I focussed on a very important group of fungi that live in and around the roots of our fine grasses.
 These fungi are called mycorrhizae, from the Latin via Greek for fungus (myco) and root (rhiza).
 Mycorrhizal fungi associate with the root systems of our perennial grasses and together they form a symbiotic relationship where the Mycorrhizal fungi extend their hyphae into the soil, produce enzymes that make phosphate and other nutrients available to the plant and then transfer these nutrients, trace elements and water back to the plant in a form it can readily use to supply the raw ingredients for growth.
 We can think of these fungi as something akin to a root extension as they extend the effective root area of the plant many times over, allowing it to access resources from a far greater volume of soil than it otherwise would be able to.

 As we saw in the same article, this association of fungus and root is essential to the success of the fine perennial grasses.
 This relationship makes perennial grasses twice as efficient as annuals, which rely on fertiliser inputs to grow.
 It’s not uncommon for construction specifications for new greens and sports pitches to specify that the new rootzone must be inoculated with mycorrhizal fungi from the outset.
 In this way the grow in can be steered towards favouring fine perennial grasses from the outset.
 Of course, this seemingly miraculous symbiotic activity goes on in natural grassland systems and closer to home, in areas such as meadows and even golf course roughs without fertiliser inputs and without thatch building up!